 Looking for more recipes using dandelions and dandelion petals?

 I’ve been meaning to try dandelion honey for ages!
 I’ve made corn cob honey (it’s rather amazing), but I need to try one of these recipes:

 I’ve got to try Dandelion Wine!

 You can use the greens of dandelions, too.
-Try Dandelion Greens and Citrus Salad, or Dandelion Green Pesto.
+Try Dandelion Greens and Citrus Salad.